 Chancellor Donald Straney Biography

-At UH Hilo, the university is improving graduation rates, transfers from the local community college, numbers of Native Hawaiian students and graduates and STEM students and graduates.
-Trends also are shifting upward on research and scholarly activity, with more research proposals being submitted and more research dollars coming in.
+At UH Hilo, the university is improving graduation rates, transfers from the local community college, and numbers of Native Hawaiian and STEM students and graduates.
+Trends also are shifting upward in research and scholarly activity, with more research proposals submitted and more research dollars coming in.
 An Office of Applied Learning is increasing opportunities for students to apply their classroom knowledge to real-life experiences in the community at businesses, nonprofits, and government agencies.

-An evolutionary biologist by training, Chancellor Straney studied patterns of change in a variety of organisms in his research.
+An evolutionary biologist by training, Straney studied patterns of change in a variety of organisms in his research.
 He received his doctor of philosophy in zoology from the University of California, Berkeley, and his master of science in zoology from Michigan State University.